bonsak/c4d-custom-sanity-check/README.md

 # c4d-custom-sanity-check
-Pre submit script to set custom frame range
+Pre-submit script to set custom frame range
 Only tested with Deadline 10

 ## Install